 Cotabato Light also maintains a standby 9.641-MW Bunker-C-Fired diesel power plant capable of supplying approximately 11.03% of its franchise area requirements.
-This plant can supply electricity in case of supply problems with its power suppliers or NGCP and can be used for voltage stability, when necessary, a benefit available to Cotabato Light's customers.
+This plant can supply electricity in case of supply problems with its power suppliers or the NGCP and for voltage stability when necessary, which benefits Cotabato Light's customers.